What is PCOS (Polycystic Ovary Syndrome)?

 Gonadotropins : These hormone medications are given by injection.

 Doctors might also recommend other medicines to reduce excessive hair growth.

 How to get pregnant with PCOS?

-Since PCOS causes irregular periods and interrupts normal menstrual cycle, it makes it harder to get pregnant.
+Since PCOS causes irregular periods and interrupts normal menstrual cycles, it makes it harder to get pregnant.
 Most women with the disease have fertility issues and it decreases the chances of conceiving.
 However, the chances of getting pregnant with PCOS can be enhanced with the right treatment.
 IVF is considered a good option for patients suffering from infertility caused by PCOS.

 Some of the necessary steps that doctor usually suggests on How to Get Pregnant with PCOS are :

 Clomiphene Citrate (CC) : It is the standard medicine suggested for ovulation induction in women with PCOS.
-After the medicine is given, ovulation is successfully achieved in women with PCOS problems, and thus help them with timely menstruation, and improved conception chances.
-Non-obese women or those obese women who do not ovulate even after lifestyle changes are suggested to ovulation induction therapy with Clomiphene Citrate (CC).
+After the medicine is given, ovulation is successfully achieved in women with PCOS problems, and thus helps them with timely menstruation, and improved conception chances.
+Non-obese women or those obese women who do not ovulate even after lifestyle changes are suggested for ovulation induction therapy with Clomiphene Citrate (CC).
 This increases the chances of conception with PCOS.

 Metformin with Clomiphene Citrate (CC) : For Insulin Resistant women, the combination of metformin and clomiphene citrate have been used and proven to improve the metabolic abnormalities in PCOS patients.
 It is also known to improve ovulation rates and help conceive pregnancy in women with PCOS.

 Gonadotropin Therapy : Ovulation induction with gonadotropin therapy is recommended for many patients with PCOS.
 These help follicles to mature and eggs to ovulate.